magne4000/quassel-webserver/README.md

 :warning: Alpha version
 :warning: Your node (NOT quassel core) version should be at least v0.11.13.
 (To install node, you can run `npm -g install n` and `n latest`.)
+:warning: Node v0.12 is now stable, so of course you can use it !

 A web client for Quassel (requires a running quasselcore)